-Overall, I find that the construction of the IHS had localized effects on individuals living near highways, which aligns with the previous findings looking at spatial spillovers of urban developments.19 These results suggest that communities affected by highway construction were not only displaced but also experienced negative spillovers.
+Overall, I find that the construction of the IHS had localized effects on individuals living near highways, which aligns with the previous findings looking at spatial spillovers of urban developments.18 These results suggest that communities affected by highway construction were not only displaced but also experienced negative spillovers.
 However, the scope of these effects is limited, which goes against anecdotal accounts of highway construction razing entire neighborhoods (Rose and Mohl, 2012).
-In the next section, I turn to the effects of highway construction on individuals displaced by construction.
-Motivated by these results, I focus on individuals living within 200 meters of highway construction.
+Therefore, I include individuals living within 100 meters of highways as a second treatment group in the following analysis.